shellbro/ansible-role-vnc-server/README.md

 Role Variables
 --------------

-- user - username to start a VNC server
+- user - user to start a VNC server
 - password - default password (by default `password`)
 - display - display number (by default :2)